Professional Tooth Extractions in Ballantyne

 The removal of a single tooth can lead to problems related to your chewing ability, problems with your jaw joint, and shifting teeth, which can have a major impact on your dental health.

-To avoid these complications, in most cases, Dr. Pate will discuss alternatives to extractions as well as replacement of the extracted tooth.
+To avoid these complications, in most cases, Dr. Patel will discuss alternatives to extractions as well as replacement of the extracted tooth.

 The Tooth Extraction Process